lcfraga/teapot/README.md

 The application may fail to start if it tries to connect to the database before the database is ready.
 In that case, restart the application service with `docker-compose restart teapot`.

+Unless `EXPOSED_TEAPOT_PORT` is set, Swagger UI will be available at http://localhost:8080/swagger-ui.html.

 ### Monitoring